cswartzvi/thor-analysis/README.md

-# thor-wwii-analysis
+# THOR Analysis
-Analysis of the Theater History of Operations (THOR) World World II database.
+Analysis of the Theater History of Operations (THOR) databases.